Khant-haythi/ArtisanCS50/README.md

 ## Installation
 If you are familiar with Github, you can download this project by git clone.

-Step 1 : Open Git Bash and clone the project to the location where you want
+1. Open Git Bash and clone the project to the location where you want

 ```
 $ git clone https://github.com/Khant-haythi/CS50Artisan.git